SabakGaara/FISCO-BCOS/README.md

 ## Concurrency Control

-For miner, the execution of atomic sections  in transaction are executed under the protection of HTM, specifically, our group implemented the HTM using the interface from Intel tbb ( `tbb::speculative_spin_mutex`).
+For miner, the execution of atomic sections  in transaction are executed under the protection of HTM, specifically, our group implemented the HTM using the interface from Intel tbb ( `tbb::speculative_spin_mutex`).
 The mutex is implemented by using the Hardware Lock Elision (HLE) which is  an instruction prefix-based interface  in Intel TSX.

 For validator, the concurrency control is based on happen-before graph which ensure that conflict atomic sections will never be executed concurrently.